 Talking to motor insurers

 If a person who died was driving a vehicle then you, or someone on your behalf, needs to tell their motor insurer that they have died.
-The police can give you basic details that the motor insurer needs, such as the details of another driver.
-You do not have to tell a motor insurer what happened in the crash.
+The police can give you basic details that the insurer needs, such as the details of another driver.
+You do not have to tell the insurer what happened in the crash.
 You only need to say that the crash is being investigated by the police.
-(For more information about the police investigation, see Section 3: Criminal investigation and charges.)

-The motor insurer may offer you a solicitor to help you find out if you have a compensation claim.
-It is up to you whether you choose this solicitor or a different solicitor (see below).
-For information and advice on choosing the right solicitor for you, see Section 5: Can I claim compensation?
+The motor insurer may offer you a solicitor to help you find out if you can make a claim for compensation.
+It is up to you whether you choose this solicitor or a different solicitor.

-Whether or not a person who died was driving a vehicle, you are advised to consult a solicitor of your choice as soon as possible.
-It may be possible, at no cost to you, to make a significant claim for compensation from the motor insurer of a vehicle that contributed to the crash (see Section 5: Can I claim compensation?).
+Whether or not a person who died was driving, you are advised to consult a solicitor of your choice as soon as possible.
+It may be possible, at no cost to you, to make a significant claim for compensation from the motor insurer of a vehicle that contributed to the crash.

-At any stage, you may be contacted by the other side’s motor insurer, offering you money in settlement for any compensation claim you may have.
+You may be contacted by the motor insurer for other people involved in the crash.
+They may offer you money in settlement for any compensation claim you may have.
 If this happens, you are strongly advised not to accept this money.
 Do not sign any forms they send you.
 A settlement they offer may be lower than the amount that a solicitor could obtain for you.

-There may be people other than relatives and friends who need to be told about a death quite soon.
+There may be people other than friends and family who need to be told about a death quite soon.
 You can choose to tell these people yourself or ask someone to do it for you.
 These people may include:

-- employers (if you are employed you may be entitled to immediate bereavement leave or be given permission to take your holiday entitlement now; some employers and trade unions also have benevolent funds that provide support to families of employees who have died);
+- employers (if you are employed you may be entitled to immediate bereavement leave or be given permission to take some holiday; some employers and trade unions also have funds that provide support to families of employees who have died)

-- life insurance and pension companies (the sooner you inform these companies, the sooner you can go ahead with any possible claims from life insurance or pension plans);
+- life insurance and pension companies (the sooner you tell them, the sooner you may be able to make a claim from any plans)

 - social clubs that a person who died attended.